eshaankaul29/website-v2/work/_posts/2016-11-29-Brisky App & Business.md

 {: .post-paragraph-embedded}

 Download <a href="https://apkpure.com/brisky-party-nightlife-expert/in.co.brisky" target="_blank">Brisky App</a> & <a href="https://play.google.com/store/apps/details?id=in.co.brisky.business&hl=en" target="_blank"> Brisky Business</a>
+{: .post-paragraph-embedded}

+Later on, Brisky went on to get accquired by Spoonshot - <a href="https://www.vccircle.com/techstars-accelerator-backed-spoonshot-acquires-analytics-startup-brisky/" target="_blank">Read More</a>
 {: .post-paragraph-embedded-last}

 <img src="../images/work/Brisky/Images/Image-1 2.png" data-src="../images/work/Brisky/Images/Image-1.png" class="lazyload blur-up" alt="Brisky is a recommendation platform that connects people with local experts for personalized recommendations.
 It also provides real-time information about what is happening at pubs around you.
 Brisky Team">{: .post-image}